Washington Savings Bank

 2. How secure are my transactions?

 As stated above, your account information never travels the Internet without encryption protection.
 Additionally, WSB has other protective measures to ensure data security, such as firewall protection, log-in sessions with a time-out limit and restricted failed PIN attempts imposing a lock out from Online Banking.
-You must remember however, that one of the most important security measures is YOUR responsibility – KEEP YOUR PIN NUMBER CONFIDENTIAL.
+You must remember however, that one of the most important security measures is YOUR responsibility – KEEP YOUR PASSWORD CONFIDENTIAL.

 3. What about filling applications out online?
 How secure is that?